shennarwp/compose/nginx/README.md

 It is easier to remember and looks neater too.

-Currently there are 8 containers running behind nginx, see `./conf/nginx.conf` I also restrict `nodeexporter` , `cadvisor`, `nginxexporter` , `pushgateway` url and its metrics page, and `prometheus` behind basic access authentication.
+Currently there are 8 containers running behind nginx, see `./conf/nginx.conf`.
+I also restrict `nodeexporter` , `cadvisor`, `nginxexporter` , `pushgateway` url and its metrics page, and `prometheus` behind basic access authentication.
 [Ref](https://www.booleanworld.com/set-basic-http-authentication-nginx/). htpasswd generator [online](https://www.htaccesstools.com/htpasswd-generator/).

+Also change `proxy_redirect` line in jenkins block to your own domain.

 TODO: